BigPolarBear1/factorization_v3/README.md

 There is two loops:

-1. The outer loop collects coefficient pairings for a relative i-value.
+1. The outer loop collects coefficient pairings for a relative i-value. (this does not matter, since we WANT those i-values to be small anyway)
 2. The inner loop then finds small coefficients in that collection.

 Step 2 needs to be approached completely differently.
 As depending on the size of the modulus, there will be many good coefficients that garantuee a result.